-Vice President of Central European Operations
+Director of Central European Operations

 Kerstin enjoys travelling, hiking, reading, gardening and playing the piano.
 She speaks several languages and has lived in different corners of the world.
 She is now based in Munich, Germany.
 Kerstin holds a master’s degree in Intercultural Communication, Nordic Philology, and New German Literature from LMU München.

 At FFI, she has been the go-to-person for most European clubs since 2016.
 Besides club support, she has worked with Journey Coordinators worldwide to facilitate a smooth journey process.
 Kerstin is also part of the FFI Virtual Experiences Team.
 She especially loves connecting with Friendship Force members in her online trivia games or during virtual FFI Book Club meetings.